garethahealy/rego-blog/README.md

 - [yq](https://pypi.org/project/yq)
 - [bats-core](https://github.com/bats-core/bats-core#installation)

-You can execute the above policy by running the below. _NOTE_: A user with cluster-admin permissions is required to deploy Gatekeeper.
+You can execute the above policy by running the commands below. _NOTE_: A user with cluster-admin permissions is required to deploy Gatekeeper.

 ```bash
 git clone https://github.com/garethahealy/rego-blog.git